Check out our recap video from the 2017 event to see what CHRD is all about

 About this year’s theme

-When it comes to shaping children’s health, we know that there are many factors at play.
+When it comes to shaping children’s health, we know there are many factors at play.
 This year, our theme of “environment” allows us to explore the many different environmental impacts on health – whether they be physical, such as air pollution and water quality; or social, such as trauma and stress.
-Our line-up of speakers each offer unique and expert insights to bring the many different environmental determinants of health together for an inspiring and educational look at the overall picture of pediatric health.
+Our fantastic line-up of speakers each offer unique and expert insights to bring the many different environmental determinants of health together for an inspiring and educational look at the overall picture of pediatric health.

 About the Children’s Hospital Research Institute of Manitoba